nikkilr88/egghead-asciicasts/getting-started-with-redux/18reactTodoListExample(Toggling)/18reactTodoListExample(Toggling).md

 I get the todo object as an argument to the array map call back inside my render method where I render all the todos.

-When an action is dispatched, the store will call the root reducer, which will call the todos reducer with the array of todos and the action.
+When an action is dispatched, the store will call the **root reducer**, which will call the todos reducer with the array of todos and the action.
 In this case, the action type is toggle todo, so the todos reducer delegates handling of every todo to the todo reducer with a map function to call it for every todo item.
 The todo reducer receives the todo as state, and the action.

 ```javascript
 const todos = (state = [], action) => {